-Nikki Hall Claps Back At Fans Who Think She’s Hiding An Engagement Secret From Pauly D
+Nikki Hall Claps Back At Fans Who Think She’s Hiding A Secret

-A Double Shot at Love with DJ Pauly D and Vinny star Nikki Hall clapped back at fans who thought she was hiding an engagement secret from Jersey Shore: Family Vacation star Pauly D. In a new Instagram share, the reality television star sported a diamond band on her left ring finger, leading to a flurry of fan comments that questioned the status of her relationship with reality television’s perpetual bachelor.
+A Double Shot at Love with DJ Pauly D and Vinny star Nikki Hall clapped back at fans who thought she was hiding an engagement secret from Jersey Shore: Family Vacation star Pauly D. In a new Instagram share, the reality television star sported a diamond band on her left ring finger, leading to a flurry of fan comments that questioned the status of her relationship with the perpetual bachelor.

 In the image, Nikki wore a formfitting dress in a snakeskin print.
-The scoop neck of the garment sported thin straps that rested in the middle of the reality star’s shoulders.
+The garment had a scoop neck and thin straps that rested in the middle of her shoulders.
 The dress appeared to be poured on the 26-year-old, and it hugged her figure in all the right places.

-Nikki stood on what appeared to be a beach in the share, the blue skies of the background touched the shoreline, which created a striking background.
+Nikki stood on what appeared to be a beach, while the blue skies behind her touched the shoreline, which created a striking background.
 Her hair was long and lush in the image.
-She had her right hand behind her head and her left arm lay on her upper thigh.
+She had her right hand behind her head and her left hand on her upper thigh.
 It was there that fans saw the striking bauble and questioned the MTV star regarding her relationship status with the popular DJ.

 “Is that an engagement ring?” questioned one follower.